-Malaysia's Najib charged with corruption, weeks after stunning ouster
+Malaysia's Najib charged with corruption, weeks after stunning election defeat

 Mahathir told Reuters last month that embezzlement and bribery using government money were among the charges being considered against Najib, adding that his former protege was fully responsible for the 1MDB scandal.

-Since Najib’s election loss, investigators have seized luxury handbags, jewelry and other items worth millions of dollars from properties linked to his family.
+Since the election loss, investigators have seized luxury handbags, jewelry and other items worth nearly $275 million from properties linked to Najib’s family.

+His wife Rosmah Mansor and stepson Riza Aziz have also been questioned.
+Riza is the co-founder of Red Granite Pictures, a company U.S. prosecutors say financed three Hollywood films, including the 2013 Martin Scorsese movie “The Wolf of Wall Street”, with funds misappropriated from 1MDB.

 Najib must be held accountable, said Anwar Ibrahim, the prime-minister-in-waiting and former opposition leader.